stefanspringer1/SwiftGuide/README.md

 Question 1: Why is Visual Studio required for Swift?

-Answer: This is due to the dependency of some necessary components.
+Answer: This is due to the dependency of some necessary components (the Windows SDK and ucrt have a dependency on VCRUNTIME).

 Question 2: Why isn't this necessary for other natively compiling languages like Rust or Go, but for Swift?